levonrush/footy-tipper/README.md

 Contributions to this project are welcome.
 If you find a bug or have suggestions for new features, please open an issue or submit a pull request.

 ## Acknowledgements
-Special thanks to Seven Seas Hotel for providing the motivation for this project.
+Special thanks to Seven Seas Hotel for providing the motivation for this project and ChatGPT for writing this readme.